vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 ### Register a meal
 #### Core
-Let's implement the story to register meals, so that a menu is built up for a Restaurant.
+Let's implement the story to register meals so that a menu is built up for a Restaurant.
 We start by developing the behavior of the core Domain Object: Restaurant.
 As `Restaurant` is our Aggregate Root, the Menu will be another Entity within the same Aggregate.
-The Root will make sure the Aggregate is in consistent state: checking that a meal cannot be registered twice.
+The Root will make sure the Aggregate is in a consistent state: checking that a meal cannot be registered twice.

-We add two more tests for registering meals: one happy path, one exceptional path.
+We add two more tests for registering meals: one happy path, and one exceptional path.

 ````groovy
 class RestaurantSpec extends Specification {